Gankra/thesis/thesis.md

 # Introduction

-(This is kinda sparse -- not important)
+(This is kinda sparse -- not important right now)

 Rust is a new programming language with ambitious goals: in principle, Rust is faster than C++, safer than Java, and easier to develop in than